dstreev/cloudera_upgrade_utils/hive-sre/README.md

     - Compaction Check
     > Review ACID tables for 'delta' directories.
 Where 'delta' directories are found, we'll
 5. Questionable Serde's Check
+    > Will list tables using SERDE's that are not standard to the platform.

+    - Action here either:
+        - Remove the table using the SERDE, if the SERDE isn't available
+        - Ensure the SERDE is available during the upgrade so table can be evaluated.
 6. Managed Table Shadows
+    > In Hive 3, Managed tables are 'ACID' tables.
+Sharing a location between two 'ACID' tables will cause compaction issues and data issues.
+These need to be resolved before the upgrade.